damnops/interview/README.md

 **Build and release docker images**

+  Github action will be triggered to build and release the images to alicr and dockerhub once code is pushed into main branch.

-  Update the docker registry credential in the `config/cr-credential` and run following script, it will push docker images to docker hub.
+  If you want to push images to your own docker registry, update the docker registry credential in the `config/cr-credential` and run following script, it will push docker images to docker hub.
   ```
-  ./auto/auth-with-dockerhub
+  ./auto/release-docker-images-to-dockerhub
   ```
-  Since it's very slow to pull image from docker hub with China networking, we have an ali docker registry, use `auto/auth-with-ali-cr` to auth.
+  Accordingly, use `auto/release-docker-images-to-alicr` to push image to ali cr.

 **Deploy application to k8s**